 Wang et al. \cite{WangMTES} proposed a system consisting of Mobile edge nodes (MEN) and common sensors.
 The MEN are connected to a small number of sensors.
-In this paper a mobile edge trust evaluation scheme is proposed.
-The evaluation of the trustworthiness of sensor nodes is achieved using probabilistic graph model.
+In this paper, a mobile edge trust evaluation scheme is proposed.
+The evaluation of the trustworthiness of sensor nodes is achieved using a probabilistic graph model.
 The probabilistic graph model is used to represent the relationship between nodes.
-The interaction of node i to node j can be described as P and Q. P is a positive influence of node i to node j and Q is a negative.
-The information gathered for the formation of trust are the data collection and communication behavior.
-Also, a moving strategy method is proposed in order to decrease the travel distance MEN has to cover in order to evaluate every sensor.
-The experiments conducted using MATLAB and NS-3 and they were focused on the performance of the mechanism, the analysis of energy consumption and testing the proposed moving algorithm.
+The interaction of node $i$ with node $j$ can be described as $P$ and $Q$. $P$ is a positive influence of node $i$ on node $j$ and $Q$ is a negative one.
+The information gathered for the formation of trust is the result of data collection and communication behavior.
+Also, a moving strategy method is proposed to decrease the travel distance MEN has to cover to evaluate every sensor.
+The experiments were conducted using MATLAB and NS-3 and were focused on the performance of the mechanism, the analysis of energy consumption, and the testing of the proposed moving algorithm.
 The results were presented in diagrams.
 The paper does not specify the threat model, which is a drawback.
 A strength, on the other hand, is that the authors propose a moving strategy for energy savings in a high-mobility environment.

-Fang et al. \cite{Fang} proposed a system with a cluster based architecture.
+Fang et al. \cite{Fang} proposed a system with a cluster-based architecture.
 The paper proposes a trust management scheme using Dirichlet Distribution.
-Both the direct observations and third party recommendation are considered to calculate the trust value of a node.
+Both direct observations and third-party recommendations are considered to calculate the trust value of a node.
 This work is proposed to defend against internal attacks.
-Experiments conducted on MATLAB focusing on the comparison with Beta distribution based and Gaussian distribution based, performance experiments for OOA.
+Experiments conducted on MATLAB focus on the comparison with Beta distribution-based and Gaussian distribution-based performance experiments for OOA.
 The final results were presented in diagrams.
 One limitation of the solution is that the authors do not specify the threat model.
 Also, they do not specify when a transaction is successful or not.
 On the other hand, they propose a solution for cluster head selection.

-Fang et al. \cite{FangFETMS} proposed a trust management technology that guards the system from OOA.
-Also Beta distribution is used for the trust evaluation procedure.
-The authors also mentioned the cyber-security requirements for Information-Centric Networking.
-Experiments conducted on MATLAB for observing the performance of the scheme and comparison with other techniques.
+Fang et al. \cite{FangFETMS} proposed a trust management technology that guards the system against OOA.
+Also, Beta distribution is used for the trust evaluation procedure.
+The authors also mentioned the cyber-security requirements for Information-Centric Networking (ICN).
+Experiments were conducted on MATLAB to observe the performance of the scheme and compare it with other techniques.
 One drawback of the method is that it only covers one attack.
 On the other hand, the authors are studying the cyber-security requirements for ICN systems.